e-gov/GOVSSO/TechnicalSpecification.md

 - Available authentication methods are provided based on the requested minimum authentication level of assurance.
 - GOVSSO supports only a single default scope that will return person authentication data: given name, family name, date_of_birth, email, person identifier.
 The - scope remains the same during the entire GOVSSO authentication session.
 - Single-sign-on (SSO) is supported.
 Client applications are expected to perform session status checks to keep the authentication session alive.
-- Central logout is supported according to OIDC Back-Channel logout specification (References, OIDC-BACK).
+- Central logout is supported according to OIDC Back-Channel logout specification [[OIDC-BACK](https://openid.net/specs/openid-connect-backchannel-1_0.html)].
 - Client applications must always prove knowledge of previous identity token to check session status or end session in GOVSSO.
 Different from OIDC standard protocol, the `id_token_hint` parameter is usually described as a mandatory parameter in GOVSSO requests.

 ## 3 SSO session